 - Impaired driving: The truck driver may not drive safely because he or she has been consuming alcohol or using drugs.

 - Driving while fatigued or drowsy: Federal regulations limit the number of hours a truck driver can drive without taking a break.
 A driver may violate the regulations, get inadequate sleep, or take medication that causes them to become drowsy.

 - Speeding: Traffic may put the truck driver behind schedule, and he or she may exceed the speed limit to reach his or her destination on time.

-- Distracted driving: If a truck driver takes his or her attention off the road for a few seconds, disaster could strike.
+- Distracted driving: Disaster could strike if a truck driver takes his or her attention off the road for a few seconds.
 A driver could be texting, talking on the phone, or adjusting his or her GPS.

 Liability of Someone Other Than the Truck Driver for Your Accident

 The truck driver may not be the only party at fault for your accident.
 A thorough investigation can determine whether any of these other parties may be liable, as well:

 In Florida, you may still be entitled to compensation even if you are partially responsible for the accident.
 A truck accident lawyer can help explain how comparative fault can be used to help you recover compensation for your injuries, depending on the specifics of your case.

 Proving Liability for Your Injuries in a Truck Accident

 One of the most important ways a truck accident lawyer in Jupiter, FL, can help support your case is by collecting evidence that demonstrates liability for your injuries.
 Some common ways we can do this is by: